akhils7404/8-Week-SQL-Challenges/Danny's Dinner/README.md

 **Bonus Questions**

+**11. The following questions are related creating basic data tables that Danny and his team can use to quickly derive insights without needing to join the underlying tables using SQL.**

-**11. Recreate the following table output using the available data:**
+**Recreate the following table output using the available data:Recreate the following table output using the available data:**

 ![image](https://github.com/user-attachments/assets/a64994e2-7455-4fc1-8034-bb0d1be05a0a)